 7. When I achieve a milestone, my partner (reacts like this)______________________________.

-8. When I get time off from work, I prefer to ___________ while my partner prefers to _________.
+8. When I take or get time off from work, I prefer to ___________ while my partner prefers to _________.

 With this as a start, you or your husband might start __________________ and offer to do___________________.